badrbouslikhin/Enchante/index.md

 It is also recommended leaving 4 mm between the capacitive touch trace and any digital signal/ground pour to minimize coupling.

 ### Hardware validation

-> WIP
+> Done

-I'm still waiting for the boards to come back from the fab house.
-Afterwards I will hand-solder a few boards and start validating.
+The boards work perfectly!
+More details to come here.
 ###Software
-> WIP
+> Done

+Code and details coming soon!

 For any further information or inquiry, please contact [bouslikhin.badr[at]gmail[dot]com](mailto:bouslikhin.badr@gmail.com)